 A celebration of the artworks not selected for the Mayor’s Art Show.
 The term most famously refers to the Paris Salon des Refusés of 1863.
-New Zone Gallery hosts this important part of the juried Mayor’s Art Show featuring more than 150 artists.
+New Zone Gallery hosts this important part of the juried Mayor’s Art Show featuring more than 80 pieces of art.

 Sunday Streets & EUG Parade

 Sunday Streets • 12-4 p.m.